4 min read

 What is agility?

-Agile is popping up in a variety of contexts and media today and has become hype.
-Many companies want to work agilely in order to become more efficient, resilient and flexible and to promote innovation.
+Today, agility appears in a wide variety of contexts and media and has become a hype.
+Many companies want to work in an agile way in order to become more efficient, more resilient and more flexible and to promote innovation.
 But is that the idea behind it?

 Origin and history of agility

-Working agilely is not that modern.
-The first agile ideas and approaches can be found as early as the 1950s and 1970s.
-At that time, the computer and software industry was still in its infancy.
+Agile working is not all that modern.
+The first agile ideas and approaches date back to the 1950s and 1970s.
+At this time, the computer and software industry was still in its infancy.
 The agile movement really took off a good 20 years ago.
-Some software developers were dissatisfied with how projects were going and collectively thought about how they could do it better.
-The idea was to focus more on the result, the customer and his wishes.
-At this meeting, the "Manifesto for Agile Software Development" was created.
-As a compass of values, this redefined the weighting of aspects of software development.
+A number of software developers were dissatisfied with the way projects were running and thought together about how they could do things better.
+The idea was to focus more on the result, the customer and their wishes.
+This meeting gave rise to the “Manifesto for Agile Software Development”.
+As a compass of values, it redefined the weighting of aspects of software development.
 So to speak: both are important, but the left is more important to us.

 • Individuals and interactions are more important than processes and tools